Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Introduction

-Of course regarding this possible nonconvex optimization problem, in contrast to the convex case where every local minimum is also a global one, we are interested to approximate the critical points of the objective function $g$.

-To this end we associate to \eqref{opt-pb} the following inertial algorithm of gradient type.
-Consider the starting points $x_0,x_{-1}\in\R^m,$ and for all $n\in\N$ let
+Of course regarding this possible non-convex optimization problem, in contrast to the convex case where every local minimum is also a global one, we are interested to approximate the critical points of the objective function $g$.
+To this end we associate to the optimization problem \eqref{opt-pb} the following inertial algorithm of gradient type.
+Consider the starting points $x_0,x_{-1}\in\R^m$ and for all $n\in\N$ let

 where $\a>0,\,\b\in(0,1)$ and $0<s<\frac{2(1-\b)}{L_g}.$